avalonv/prompt_maker/README.md

 ## Usage
 `usage: prompt_maker [-h] "<string>"`

-Where `<string>` can be any combination of the predefined `[colors]` and `[special]` blocks enclosed in square brackets, along with any regular characters, including the more complex special characters that bash recognises but aren't listed below.
+Where `<string>` can be any combination of the predefined `[colors]` and `[special]` blocks enclosed in square brackets, along with any regular characters, including the other special characters that bash recognises but aren't listed below.

 ### Templates:
 ```